bradwestfall/informative/README.md

 }
 ```

 In this case, our `FieldWrap` is returning `Field` and we're passing a function into `Field` to define the contents of our field-wrap logic.
-The name `FieldWrap` is not important as you may call yours whatever you want, or have many variations of it.
-This `FieldWrap` component can be used as follows:
+The name "FieldWrap" is not important here.
+What matters is that we return `<Field>` and that we pass it a function.
+Then it also matters that we apply the `input` argument to our DOM input for events.

+The above `FieldWrap` component could be used like this:

 ```jsx
 const LoginForm = props => (